Our Teach Abroad program in Myanmar is perfect for the adventure traveler looking to make a positive impact on their host community.

 Yes, you will be picked up at the airport, unless you are traveling independently before the program begins.

 No, flights are not included in the fee, and you are responsible for arranging your own flights/transportation to Myanmar.
-We recommend booking a one-way flight, and purchasing your return flight later.
-The visa you arrive on will allow you to enter with a one-way ticket.
 You may book your flights once you’re accepted onto the program, and we will let you know when you can do so!

 We will let you know the exact date you should book your flight for after you have been accepted to the program.
 Typically you should arrive one day before your intended start date.